josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 ---

+## 🕯️ These Are Opposite Movements

+The similarity of the names can obscure the importance of the distinction.

+### 🧠 Atzmi Yisrael

+**An external Israel enters the architecture of the self.**

+> **Israel → self**

+The central question becomes:

+> **What happens to me when something happens to Israel?**

+If differentiation becomes weak, criticism of Israel can become psychologically self-threatening.

+---

 ## 🔮 Yisrael She-be'atzmi — ישראל שבעצמי

 **The Yisrael within me: an interior Jewish object from which the external world may be encountered and judged.**